anaclumos/extracranial/Research/pages/Antipreneur.md

 > "I want to write a book, if only because I see so much bullshit going around in the world of startups and tech.
 The media is presenting startups in the wrong way.
 People think they need to build billion-dollar companies.
 They must fly to San Francisco, build a "network," and get a 10 million dollar investment from old rich guys.
 They need to hire [[10x]] power developers and work them for 100-hour work weeks while feeding them pizza and soda.
 It will be great, they said.
 >
 > But it won't.
 It'll probably suck.
 And you won't get rich because the odds of a venture capital (VC) funded startup are stacked against you.
 Only 10% or less exit doesn't tell you if the founders make good money.
 There are giant company exits where the founders barely make money.
 That's why I'm writing this.
-To show you, you might be able to do it differently." — [MAKE: The Indie Maker Handbook](https://readmake.com/), by Pieter Levels.
+To show you, you might be able to do it differently." — [MAKE: The Indie Maker Handbook](https://readmake.com/), by [[Pieter Levels]].

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Here&#39;s the number I used to win the lottery&quot;<br/><br/>–Entrepreneurs giving advice</p>&mdash; Andrew Wilkinson (@awilkinson) <a href="https://twitter.com/awilkinson/status/1575941514567774208?ref_src=twsrc%5Etfw">September 30, 2022</a></blockquote>